apache/servicecomb-java-chassis/archetypes/business-service-spring-boot-starter/README.md

 ## Spring Boot and ServiceComb
 ### Why ServiceComb make integration with Spring Boot
-Spring Boot can accelerate develop speed of Spring application, it provider these features:
+Spring Boot can accelerate develop speed of Spring application, it provide these features:
 * Can create independent executable Spring application
 * Tomcat embedded, Jetty as Web server, and do not need package(war)
-* Provider many starter in order to simplify maven dependency
+* Provide many starters in order to simplify maven dependency

 Using Spring Boot in microservice development, can greatly simplifying configure and deploy.
 ServiceComb is a microservice framework with full functionality of service management, focus on rapidly development of microservices, so integration with Spring Boot can obtain greater advantages.